-Switch A adjusts temperature.
+Switch (A) adjusts temperature.
 The required temperature inside the vehicle cannot be lower than the ambient temperature.
-Maximum heat output, which is needed to defrost the windows quickly, is only available when the engine has reached its operating temperature.
+Maximum heat output,

 Blower

 The air flow can be set at four speeds with switch (B).
 The blower should always be set at the lowest speed when driving slowly.